Andrew28KG/TaskHive/README.md

 ## Recent Updates

+- Added Team Info page accessible from drawer menu to view team members and their statistics
+- Updated UI with consistent orange headers across all screens for better visual cohesion
+- Improved Focus screen with dedicated timer and task details view
+- Enhanced Calendar, Chat, and Focus pages with responsive headers
 - Added enhanced security with team selection on each app restart
 - Improved navigation with bottom bar and drawer menu
 - Implemented persistent login for seamless user experience